talmeym/regurgitator-extensions-json/README.md

 }
 ```

-validating a parameter value can be useful in ensuring that your configured logic and processing always returns valid responses. if the value fails validation, an exception is raised.
+validating a parameter value can be useful in ensuring that your configured logic and processing always returns valid responses. if the value fails validation, an exception is thrown; if it passes, the value is passed through unchanged.